knut0815/geoplot/README.rst

 geoplot
 -------

-A python library to plot shapely objects, combined with data sets.
+A python3 library to plot shapely objects, combined with data sets.

 Installation
 ============